 Check out the great work that The Trumpeter Swan Society has been involved with since the late 1960s, and learn what you can do if you see a Trumpeter Swan that has a neck collar or leg banded.
 Birds and other wildlife species may be marked or banded by conservation agencies to learn more about dispersal and migration, behavior and social structure, life-span and survival, reproductive success, and population growth.
 The data collected by citizens and biologists can provide valuable data for wildlife management, and lead to the better understanding of a particular wildlife species.
 The USGS Bird Banding Lab has a simple form to fill out if a banded or marked bird is sighted.

-If you are interested in submitting Trumpeter Swan observations, please contact Jean Favara at email@example.com.
+If you are interested in submitting trumpeter swan observations or being a part of our Trumpeter Swan Watch program, please contact Jean Favara at firstname.lastname@example.org.